artemvlas/qmicroz/README.md

 # QMicroz
 ### _A simple Zip/Unzip solution for Qt projects._
-This is a lightweight C++/Qt wrapper around the [miniz](https://github.com/richgel999/miniz) zip library (based on zlib).\
+This is a lightweight C++/Qt wrapper around the [miniz](https://github.com/richgel999/miniz) zip library (based on _zlib_).\
-The code can easily be used as a library (shared or static), which will provide ready-made functions for quick and convenient work with zip archives.
+The code can easily be used as a standalone library (shared or static), which will provide ready-made functions for quick and convenient work with zip archives.
-There is no need to add additional dependencies like zlib and deal with low-level APIs.
+There is no need to add additional dependencies and deal with low-level APIs.

+### The project purpose.
+Creation of a minimalist, publicly accessible and most easy to use tool that does not require a long documentation study.
+The priority is the possibility of embedding into Qt projects with ease, with a reduced number of code lines.

+The library is well suitable, for example, for working with the contents of files of common types of documents (*.epub, *.docx, *.odt, *.ver ...), which are essentially packaged archives.

 ### Key features:
 * Create and extract zip files.\